marduSwanepoel/simple-scala-bootstrap/README.md

 curl --location --request GET 'http://localhost:21001/v1/people/d448f1f3-17b0-4b58-944d-d561dd0f87d1'
 ```

 # Keen to Contribute?
-We are always striving to grow the utility library to include more useful functionality.
+We are always striving to grow the utility library to include more useful functionality, and we really mainly on the community to do so.
 If you are interested in contributing, have a look at the Development Backlog below to see which tasks you want to give a stab at.

 Also feel free to take on general improvements and refactoring as you see fit.

+See our [contribution guideline](./CONTRIBUTE.md) on best practices for contributing.

 ## Development Backlog
 These are the aspects we still wish to incorporate into this library.
 Feel free to take on any of them.
 Below is a list RANKED (by priority) items we want to add to the project.